catkus12/Rule-Based-AI-System/README.md

 ### Project Overview
 My project was designing an interesting decision making game.
 My system used a series of if-then statements to check what the player is trying to do against the area the player is in, the player itself then respond appropriately.
 ### Challenges:
-Some challenges I had was when prompting the AI fto fix some errors I had if I wasn’t specific enough the AI would suggest to change code that was not part of the problem.
+Some challenges I had was when prompting the AI to fix some errors I had if I wasn’t specific enough the AI would suggest to change code that was not part of the problem.
 So, I had give the AI specific feedback on how I wanted it to work or what needed to be fixed.
 For example at one point the player would get flee feedback for the basement when entering a hallway, and it ended up being a indentation error.
 The AI is also not very creative when it came to designing the program so to get a starting point I had to give it every room, interaction, and item in said rooms and how to get to those rooms or the rooms would exist with no way for the player to get to them.